alflennik/use-flow/documentation/tutorial.md

 Before, using the class syntax, it was extremely difficult to pull out logic from a single component into multiple files.

-Hooks give you everthing you need to break a component like this into two or three files, each with its own internal state, its own abstractions, and its own hidden complexities.
+Hooks give you everything you need to break a component like this into two or three files, each with its own internal state, its own abstractions, and its own hidden complexities.
 For this Doggy application, there might eventually be one component for the UI, a hook for managing the `doggyUrl` and a hook for tracking the subscription status.
 Transitioning to a more expansive architecture can occur gradually as the project develops.

 Basically what I'm saying is, applying useFlow to one component in this tutorial is just the beginning.
 When you scale it up across a reactive tree of components, that's where you will start finding it difficult to go back to the way things were before.